LaVCa: LLM-assisted Visual Cortex Captioning: Methods

 \subsubsection{Exploration of Optimal Image Sets for Voxels}

 Next, we identify the optimal image set for each voxel (Figure \ref{methods:fig1}b).
 We compute the inner product between the voxel’s encoding weight and CLIP-Vision latent representations from a large-scale external dataset (distinct from NSD) to obtain predicted voxel responses for each image.
 We then select the top-$N$ images that generate the highest predicted activation.
 This process is equivalent to calculating the predicted responses of each voxel for every image.
-This study uses approximately 1.7 million images from OpenImages-v6~\cite{OpenImages} (the same dataset used in our in-house BrainSCUBA).
+This study uses approximately 1.7 million images from OpenImages-v6~\citep{OpenImages}